compuphase/partcl/README.md

 ## Language syntax

 Tcl script is made up of _commands_ separated by semicolons or newline symbols.
-Commnads in their turn are made up of _words_ separated by whitespace.
+Commands in their turn are made up of _words_ separated by whitespace.
 To make whitespace a part of the word one may use double quotes or braces.

 An important part of the language is _command substitution_, when the result of